-When breasts are excessively large, their weight puts tension on a woman’s back and neck.
-The constant strain causes physical discomfort and slouching, which can weaken neck muscles.
-Breast reduction removes some of the breast tissue and skin, decreasing the weight of pendulous breasts and enabling patients to lead more active lifestyles.
+Women with excessively large breast develop both back and neck pain.
+The weight strain causes physical discomfort and slouching, which can weaken neck muscles.
+Breast reduction surgery removes breast tissues and skin, which decreases the weight and size, thus enabling patients to lead a more active lifestyle.

 Deep Shoulder Grooves

-Since bra shoulder straps bear the bulk of the weight of the breasts, they often dig into a woman’s shoulders, creating uncomfortable grooves.
-These grooves can even compress the nerves in the area, leading to a wide range of issues, such as coracoid syndrome and ulnar neuropathy.
-Breast reduction surgery lifts this weight off the shoulders and allows for greater comfort.
+Bra shoulder straps bear the bulk of the weight of the breast, and they would create uncomfortable grooves in a women’s shoulders.
+These grooves can even compress nerves in the area, leading to a variety of issues, such as coracoid syndrome and ulnar neuropathy.
+Breast reduction surgery lightens the weight of the breast which allows for greater comfort.

-Having overly large breasts increases a woman’s risk of skin irritation.
-When the skin folds under the breasts rub together, a woman can develop intertriginous dermatitis or ulcers.
-Breast reduction surgery removes excess breast tissue to reduce pressure and increase airflow to the chest area, which prevents these rashes and improves patient comfort and mobility.
+Skin irritation is often caused by overly large breast, which is caused by skin folds rubbing against each other.
+This can cause a women to develop intertriginous dermatitis or ulcers under the breast.
+Breast reduction surgery removes tissue to reduce pressure and increase airflow to the chest area, which prevents these rashes and improves patient comfort and mobility.

 Breast Reduction Options